TheThingsIndustries/lorawan-stack-docs/doc/content/reference/telemetry/cli.md

 One such data object is sent every 24 hours.
 The purpose of each of these fields is listed below.

-- `uid`: universal unique identifier attached to telemetry data sent by the CLI.
+- `uid`: universal unique identifier attached to telemetry data sent by the CLI
 - `os`: basic information about the operating system of the machine which executes the CLI
 - `cli`: empty object signaling that the telemetry data is sent from a CLI